View all travel guides

 FAQs

-How many long weekends are there in 2026?
+How many long weekends are there in the Philippines in 2026?

 Will more holidays be added for 2026?

 Yes.
-The government may declare additional special non-working days, especially for Islamic holidays and major national events.
-These updates are released through separate proclamations.
+The government may declare additional special non-working days, particularly for Islamic holidays and major national events.

 Is eTravel required for all international travelers?

 Yes.
-All inbound and outbound passengers must complete the eTravel form before their flight.
-This includes tourists, returning residents, and overseas workers.
+All inbound and outbound travelers must complete the eTravel form before their flight.

 When is the best time to prepare travel documents?

-It is best to complete requirements one to two days before departure, especially during Holy Week, Christmas, and long weekends when airport traffic increases.
+Ideally, one to two days before departure, especially during Holy Week and long weekends.

-Do I need mobile data to travel around the Philippines?
+Do travelers need mobile data in the Philippines?

 Share to